roysania1011sr/Decentralized-EV-Fleet/README.md

 #Software Feasibility

-* Python can handle agent logic and decision-making.
+* Python, AI/ML algorithms can handle agent logic and decision-making.
 * Flask/FastAPI can provide backend services.
 * JavaScript, HTML and CSS can create the fleet dashboard and simulation.
 * MQTT/Web Sockets can simulate real-time vehicle communication.